 Using Pax8's APIs

-2. In the left navigation menu, go to Settings > Integrations.
+- In the left navigation menu, go to Integrations.

-• Important Note: These API credentials are intended for your internal use only and should never be shared with third-party systems.
-If a third-party application requires access to your Pax8 data, they should integrate using our secure OAuth 2.0 delegation flow.
+These API credentials are for your internal use only and should never be shared with third-party systems.
+If a third-party application needs access to Pax8 data, it should use the OAuth 2.0 delegation flow.

-• Try logging in to this documentation site with your Pax8 credentials, and you can make calls directly from the API reference and see a history of API calls.
+- You can also log in to this documentation site with your Pax8 credentials to make requests directly from the API reference and review your request history.

 Example Headers for Requests